TomekoYT/HyMod/README.md

 </a>

 # HyMod

 Multiversion mod for Hypixel and Ranked Bedwars adding features for bedwars (resource display), arcade, chat waypoints and more!

 ## Features

 ### Bedwars

+#### Shop

+- Use Middle Click in Shop

-#### Bedwars Resource Display
+#### Resource Display

 - Show Iron, Gold, Diamond, Emerald
 - Show Inventory, Ender Chest, Total
 - Works with Hypixel Ender Chest punching feature
 - Works on Ranked Bedwars Server: rbw.gg

 ### Arcade

 #### Farm Hunt

 - Show waypoint on dangerous taunt message

 ### Chat

 #### White Chat Messages

 - White private messages
 - White no rank messages

 #### Hide Guild MOTD

 - Hide guild message of the day

 #### MVP++ Emojis

 - Replace emojis like "<3" with "❤"

 #### /sendcoords Command

 - Usage: /sendcoords <all/party/guild>
 - Send your coords to <all/party/guild> chat

 #### Coords Waypoints

 - Show waypoint on coords sent by you / other players
 - Customizable color, beam opacity, box opacity and time to disappear
 - Render player nametag, optional text and distance to waypoint

-### GUI
+### Lobby

 #### Middle Click GUI Items

 - Replace left click with middle click in GUIs
-- Intended for overall Hypixel Network usage, for Hypixel Skyblock use [Legacy Skyblock](https://modrinth.com/mod/legacyskyblock) instead
+- For Hypixel Skyblock use [Legacy Skyblock](https://modrinth.com/mod/legacyskyblock) instead